story-ai/story-ai.github.io/index.md

         - >-
           As you learn, our amazing artificial intelligence (AI) technology will learn all about how you learn...
-It might be that you study better using videos, maybe good and simple text is best for you or perhaps you just need it said in a different way.
+It might be that you study better using videos, maybe clear and simple text is best for you or perhaps you just need it said in a different way.
 AI technology will pick up on this and make sure that you’ve always got the right type of content to help you learn best.